xiumingzhang/util/README.md

 Local location: `$SHAPETIME_DIR/util`

-`xiuminglib` has been moved to [another standalone repo.](https://github.com/xiumingzhang/xiuminglib)
+`xiuminglib` and other Python utility functions have been moved to [another standalone repo](https://github.com/xiumingzhang/xiuminglib).